 An affordable electric-powered model that offers many user-friendly features similar to pricier models, including handy remote control operation, adjustable nozzle, warm air dry system, and soft-close lid.
 Fairly easy to install.
-It's also versatile, with models available for both round and elongated toilet seats.
+Models for round and elongated toilet seats are available.

 Sleek design and fantastic user experience.
 Straightforward to install and aligns with most modern toilets.
 It also delivers impressive spray power, which is often lacking in lower-end options.
 Available in more than one color to match your bathroom décor.